pei-chun-su/QuestionnaireFastTransform.jl/README.md

 We build more features based on the original 'pyqyest': https://github.com/gmishne/pyquest

-This version of pyquest includes:
+This version of pyquest includes new features:
 - Cosine/Correlation Affinity
 - multi-scale Cosine/Correlation Affinity
 - Landmark diffusion map

 ## SETUP
 Download and install the package as follows in Julia.

 ```julia